Reading at School

 We strongly believe that the best readers are the best learners and the best writers - we read as writers and write as readers!
 Strategies for writing and speaking and listening therefore form an integral part of the reading curriculum, in our school.

 Within English lessons, we use high quality texts that engage and stimulate the children’s imaginations; these texts and planning materials are sourced from a variety of high quality providers including CLPE, Literacy Shed + and The Reader Teacher.
 Our teaching staff are keen readers and they are able to choose high level texts, from different sources, that will suit their pupils’ abilities.
-Teachers will act as role models in their enthusiasm for both reading and writing by keeping up to date with current children’s literature through engaging in projects like ‘Reading Teachers, Reading Pupils’.

 Developing a Love of Reading